Welcome to the Thriver’s Life series, the creation of your highest and best life after narcissistic abuse.

 It doesn’t mean never having setbacks.

-And thank goodness it doesn’t mean that we must be all sorted and healed and have everything perfectly in order to be successful at being a human and generating our Thriver life.
+Thank goodness it doesn’t mean that we must be all sorted and healed and have everything ideal to be successful at being human and generating our Thriver life.

-Rather, what it does mean is that we know how to work with the Laws of a Life in order to be in synch with a Higher Power, which will always flourish and nourish us with a constant stream of wellbeing if we know how to be aligned with it.
+What it does mean is that we know how to work with the Laws of Life in order to be in sync with a higher power, which will always flourish and nourish us with a constant stream of well-being if we know how to align with it.

 How Do We Align With ‘Thriving’?

-There are several Quantum Truths that we need to accept and get integrated within us to truly Thrive, and I deeply recommend Narpers if you struggle with any of these to do Module work on them to release all and any traumas not allowing you to be aligned with them.
+There are several Quantum Truths that we need to accept and integrate within ourselves to truly Thrive, and I deeply recommend Narpers if you struggle with any of these.
+Do Module work on them to release all and any traumas that are preventing you from being aligned with them.

-Once you do release the opposing traumas, you will be thrilled beyond measure to discover that these Laws of Life just ARE your inner coded DNA truth when you no longer have traumas taking you away from them.
+Once you release the opposing traumas, you will be thrilled to discover that these Laws of Life are just your inner coded DNA truth when you no longer have traumas taking you away from them.

 These Thriver truths are:

-• Any trauma within me, once it is in my being, can only be released and resolved by me.
-Waiting for others to do this for me means I remain victimised by them.
-Now I take my power back by turning inwards to be my own healer and emancipator.
+- Any trauma within me, once it is in my being, can only be released and resolved by me.
+Waiting for others to do this for me means I remain victimized by them.
+I regain my power by turning inward to be my healer and emancipator.

-• If I trust me, then there is no necessity to fear others.
-I simply honour my truth and show up honestly and authentically in my calm and true power.
+- If I trust myself, then there is no necessity to fear others.
+I simply honor my truth and show up honestly and authentically in my calm and true power.
 All false sources are exposed under such a bright light.

 How Thriving Has Been Glorified

-It’s so interesting that people think Thriving is a bed of roses, and people who don’t feel like they have reached some mystical land of ‘I’ve arrived!’ say to me ‘I’m not Thriving yet’.
+It’s so interesting that people think Thriving is a bed of roses, and people who don’t feel like they have reached some mystical land of ‘I’ve arrived!’ say to me, ‘I’m not Thriving yet.’
 (Please know I used to be the same!)
-However, this I now know – if you are rolling up your sleeves and meeting your Inner Being and doing the work of releasing and replacing you trauma, as far as I am concerned you are Thriving.
+However, this I now know—if you are rolling up your sleeves and meeting your Inner Being and doing the work of releasing and replacing your trauma, as far as I am concerned, you are Thriving.

 Why?
-Because this means you are breaking out of the ridiculous human paradigms that we were taught, which is trying to think our way out of emotional traumas, never resolving them and then trying to live our life with the still existing trauma patterns within us, only being able to generate life at the same level of these traumas.
+This means you are breaking out of the ridiculous human paradigms that we were taught, which is trying to think our way out of emotional traumas, never resolving them, and then trying to live our life with the still existing trauma patterns within us, only being able to generate life at the same level of these traumas.

-I understand that many of you, especially early on in your Thriver journey, may be shifting out lots of wounds with NARP, and find that initially when you shift a big trauma out that another one comes up, to be released, not far behind.
+I understand that many of you, especially early on in your Thriver journey, maybe shifting out lots of wounds with NARP and find that initially, when you shift a big trauma out, another one comes up to be released, not far behind.

-Yet, if you are going inwards, your statement to yourself is this: ‘I won’t accept living with embedded internal trauma anymore and I will do whatever it takes to free me from these chains.
+Yet, if you are going inwards, your statement to yourself is this: ‘I won’t accept living with embedded internal trauma anymore, and I will do whatever it takes to free me from these chains.
 I know I must fight the battle to ultimately win the war.
-I know I have to meet and walk through and release the dark night of my soul in order to mine my gold that has been trapped within me all along.
+I know I have to meet, walkthrough, and release the dark night of my soul to mine the gold that has been trapped within me all along.
 I’m prepared to do that.
 I know I haven’t gone through this painful life for nothing.
-I know there is a grand reward for me on the other side of this, when I get to unpack my trauma and live free of it.’
+I know there is a grand reward for me on the other side of this when I get to unpack my trauma and live free of it.’

-So much accumulated accentuated trauma that it finally got to the tipping point when we simply could not deal anymore.
-Finally, we were at the make or break point where we either turned inwards to heal, or we felt like we weren’t going to make it.
+So much accumulated accentuated trauma that it finally got to the tipping point when we simply could not deal with it anymore.
+Finally, we were at the make-or-break point where we either turned inwards to heal or felt like we wouldn’t make it.

 I know many of you, like me, had no choice other than to be on our couches or beds hiding from the world, meeting and releasing our wounds that we ultimately discovered were not, at the core, about the narcissist.

-We discovered that the narcissist was a catalyst smashing these wounds up to the surface, to make them so unbearably intense that there was no avoiding them anymore, so that we could finally know them and heal them.
-We realised that not only were we freeing ourselves from the insane abuse and hooks of a particular person, we were ultimately finally addressing the emotional fractures which had been holding us back from our highest potential all along.
+We discovered that the narcissist was a catalyst, smashing these wounds up to the surface to make them so unbearably intense that there was no avoiding them anymore so that we could finally know them and heal them.
+We realized that not only were we freeing ourselves from the insane abuse and hooks of a particular person, but we were also ultimately finally addressing the emotional fractures that had been holding us back from our highest potential all along.

 This is what Thriving is.
 We self-partner.
 We turned inwards.
-We no longer deny ourselves our own love and healing by fruitlessly trying to change someone or something else in order to heal.
+We no longer deny ourselves our own love and healing by fruitlessly trying to change someone or something else to heal.

-We know finally that this is between us, our Inner Being and our Higher Self.
-This is the coming home to integrate this Holy Trinity, and if we don’t, we don’t evolve, rather we continue to disintegrate.
+Finally, we know this is between us, our Inner Being, and our higher self.
+This is the coming home to integrate this Holy Trinity; if we don’t, we don’t evolve; instead, we continue to disintegrate.

 Releasing Our Conditional Perfectionism

-Doing the Thriver inner work in its truest essence is about this – loving our True Self, our Inner Being enough to release him or her from trauma and bringing in the light to fill where those false beliefs and painful emotions were.
+Doing Thriver’s inner work in its most authentic essence is about loving our True Self, our Inner Being, enough to release her from trauma and bring in the light to fill where those false beliefs and painful emotions were.

-Thriving means simultaneously rejoicing in the transformational shifts that happen within and without whilst being fully accepting and lovingly devoted to going toward, loading up and releasing all and any further traumas that arise.
+Thriving means rejoicing in the transformational shifts that happen within and without while fully accepting and lovingly devoted to going toward, loading up and releasing all and any further traumas that arise.

-Imagine if you were a tiger with your cubs, you would adore seeing their development yet be truly committed to protecting them at any turn that is necessary.
+Imagine being a tiger with your cubs; you would adore seeing their development yet be truly committed to protecting them at all costs.

 This is the inner truth of Thriving – we are dedicated to consciousness, meaning we are grateful and observant of how we are showing up differently and doing things differently than we used to.
-As a result of shifting out our trauma, we are becoming a New Self, generating a New Life and we can rejoice in the miracle of this.
+As a result of shifting out our trauma, we are becoming a New Self, generating a New Life, and we can rejoice in this miracle.

 Yet we don’t use this as a spiritual bypass, such as: ‘I need to hold this feeling all the time!
 What do I need to stay here always?’